 The rapid spread of the COVID-19 virus is an unprecedented global health emergency that requires sacrifice and compassion in how we go about our daily lives.
 Now is the time for the collective care of our neighbors.

-Now, a generous Oak Park family is challenging our community to contribute for our neighbors in need.
+Now, generous Oak Parkers and Foundation friends Ken & Patty Hunt, are challenging our community to contribute for our neighbors in need.
 They are offering a donation match, dollar for dollar, up to $250,000.
 Any contribution you make to the Rapid Response and Recovery Fund will therefore have double the impact.
-If we meet our match, $500,000 will go to those who are suffering most, and will offset the economic hardships we may face in the weeks and months to come.
+Together we can offset the economic hardships we may face in the weeks and months to come.
 Your donation will support immediate and systemic solutions to the current crisis.

 Help us meet our goal.
 Please join us in securing the health and vitality of all our neighbors.